 Driving down the road further into bat country, I keep honey tokens and honeypots around that might be of interest for potential attackers and that would let me know in case odd things might happen.
 I have implemented intrusion detection measures that would notify me if someone or something was to execute specific things.
 There are plenty of booby traps spread throughout the system, which an attacker might accidentally run into.

-From a hardware perspective, my computer does not have an integrated camera or
+From a hardware perspective, my workstation does not have an

 To return to the actual question at hand, one commenter on Hacker News probably put it best:

 Great question.
 I don’t anymore. […] today it’s not about striving for zero risk (for 99.99 of people), but picking the ratio of overhead and risk you’re ok with.